 The making of the 90 panels began by CNC milling a 44” long by 22” wide wooden male mold.
 To create the appropriate finish for releasing carbon fiber, .08” thick polystyrene plastic was vacuum formed over the mold.
 The maximum size of the vacuum former was 22” x 22” so it was necessary to cut the mold in half leaving two 22” x 22” sections.
 Each section was then vacuum formed and assembled back together (Photo 1).

-After the PVA was allowed to dry, WEST SYSTEM Epoxy 105 Resin and 205 Fast Hardener was applied to the entire mold (Photo 3).
+After the PVA was allowed to dry, WEST SYSTEM Epoxy 105 Resin and 205 Fast Hardener were applied to the entire mold (Photo 3).

 Next the first of (3) layers of 5.9 oz 3K 2×2 twill carbon fiber cloth was placed over the mold with the fibers running vertically at 90º and resin/hardener applied (Photo 4).